gohugoio/hugoDocs/content/en/functions/hugo/Store.md

   {{ hugo.Store.Delete "greeting" }}
   ```

-{{% include "_common/scratch-pad-scope.md" %}}
+{{% include "_common/store-scope.md" %}}

 ## Determinate values

-The `Store` method is often used to set scratch pad values within a _shortcode_ template, a _partial_ template called by a _shortcode_ template, or by a _render hook_ template.
-In all three cases, the scratch pad values are indeterminate until Hugo renders the page content.
+The `Store` method is often used to set values within a _shortcode_ template, a _partial_ template called by a _shortcode_ template, or by a _render hook_ template.
+In all three cases, the stored values are indeterminate until Hugo renders the page content.

-If you need to access a scratch pad value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop](g) variable:
+If you need to access a stored value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop](g) variable:

 ```go-html-template
 {{ $noop := .Content }}